Invoke the 25th Amendment

 Vice President Mike Pence should invoke the 25th Amendment and remove Trump from office, as he is unfit to serve.
 Beyond this week’s events — including his taped call pressuring the Georgia secretary of state to overturn the election — Trump has over four years refused to accept the results of the election, fomented hate and defended racists, attempted to use the powers of his office to force Ukraine to investigate a political enemy, interfered with the Russia election-tampering investigation, wrecked our relations with allies, embraced autocrats, and endangered the country in its worst health crisis by encouraging people to deny COVID-19’s existence and to dismiss science.
 Trump has encouraged white privilege and demonized hard-working immigrants.

 Twitter has suspended his account on the basis of three tweets that both incited violence and repeated lies about the election.
 That is as it should be, and the social media service should consider revoking his account for good.
 Facebook has removed videos of him encouraging his riotous supporters, and it has banned him indefinitely.
+Twitch has also disabled Trump’s livestreaming account.

 You may call this censorship.
 That it is undemocratic, but it has to be weighed against the cost of disunity in our nation.
 Trump’s treasonous assault on truth, his inflammatory attacks on “fake news media,” and his failures in the pandemic have withered our sense of well-being and injured our nation’s collective mental health.
 He has spread lies and effectively yelled “fire” in a crowded theater, which is one of the tests for when courts will allow a curb on the First Amendment.

 Are the tech, game, and enterprise industries affected by his policies?
 Yes.
 He has used vindictiveness to strike back at TikTok, forcing it to be sold after its users made a fool of him and took all the tickets for his rally in Oklahoma, leaving an empty stadium.
 He has used capricious policies to strike at Chinese companies from Huawei to China Mobile, without consistency.
 He has lined the pockets of his friends or pardoned those who have committed crimes on his behalf.
 Rather than draining the swamp, he has reintroduced cronyism and corruption to business.
+Tech, game, and enterprise companies should not have to live in fear of a corrupt, authoritarian, and capricious government.

 Trump is more like a mobster than a national leader, and his actions have hurt the reputation of the United States in the world, and that has hurt American companies.
 He has set up our industries for retaliation, and that could put them behind in global competition.
 He has spurred talented people to leave the country or to block them from coming here, because of his racist border policies.
 And he has harmed the reputation of the country as a place that supports and nurtures white supremacists and suppresses the Black population.
 None of this is good for global business at a time of intense competitive pressure.
-By protecting the Constitution, we can protect our economy and all of the companies within it.
+By protecting the Constitution, we can protect our economy and all of the companies and people within it.

 Of course, why listen to me, a video game writer?
 This may seem like it has little to do with my day job as a tech and video game writer, working for a website that publishers news about business, technology, games, and the enterprise.